Al Yaum (newspaper): History and ownership

 Al Yaum was first published in Dammam in 1965.
 Initially, it was a weekly eight-page magazine.
-Its frequency and size improved over time, becoming a daily newspaper in 1978.
+Its frequency and size increased over time, becoming a daily newspaper in 1978.
 The owner and publisher of the paper is Dar Al Yaum Organization for Printing and Publishing.
 The headquarters of Al Yaum is in Dammam.

-Hamid Ghuyarfi was the editor-in-chief of Al Yaum until 1981 when he was dismissed due to his criticism against Saudi government.
+Hamid Ghuyarfi was the editor-in-chief of Al Yaum until 1981 when he was dismissed due to his criticism against the Saudi government.
 One of the other former editors-in-chief was Othman Al Omeir who is the owner of the liberal Arabic news portal Elaph.
 Muhammad Abdallah Al Wail also served as the editor-in-chief of the paper.

-The daily was the first in the Middle East and the second in the world to get IFRA ISO certificate, the first in the Middle East to receive the IFRA Asia Award for best in print, and the first in the Middle East to become the WAN-IFRA Star Club member and the Color Quality Club member.
+The daily was the first in the Middle East and the second in the world to get an IFRA ISO certificate, the first in the Middle East to receive the IFRA Asia Award for best in print, and the first in the Middle East to become a WAN-IFRA Star Club member and a Color Quality Club member.